-As of September 30, 2021, all registered student organizations must come into compliance with the University of Pittsburgh Logo Usage Guide for Registered Student Organizations.
-This guide is outlined in the following pages (29-32).
+All registered student organizations must be in compliance with the University of Pittsburgh Logo Usage Guide for Registered Student Organizations.
+This guide is outlined in the following pages (31-34).
 Additional Guidelines for Competitive and Recreational Club Sports can be found on the Campus Recreation website.